emrpla/emrepala/README.md

 # Hi there :wave: I am Emre

-> I am a full stack web developer and working on to become a mobile developer (with flutter)

 - I’m currently learning  Flutter.
 - Ask me about anything Python,Javascript and Dart.
 - You can reach me: [Linkedin](https://www.linkedin.com/in/emrepala/) or emrpla12@gmail.com